BlinkMobility/BLINK/Topics.md

 ***

-## Project: Time-based prevoyance as the fourth pillar of old-age provision
+## Time-based prevoyance as the fourth pillar of old-age provision

-### Team
-* Dietrich Rordorf
-* Roland Brand
-* Difan Lin
-* and others who would like to join.

 ### Pitch
 Over the next 30 years, Switzerland will face up to 50% more pensioners [1].
-The institutions and funds for old-age provision (AVH, BVG, 3rd pillar) and the healthcare sector are increasingly in financial distress.
-To counter this new financial burden, the idea of ​​a voluntary, time-based fourth pillar is imposing itself.
-For this purpose, several associations have been established in Switzerland recently [2].
-The system of time-based prevoyance is simple: retirees can collect time credits in the "younger" years during which they take care of elderly retirees.
+The institutions and funds for old-age provision (AVH, BVG, 3rd pillar) and the healthcare sector are increasingly under financial stress.
+To counter this trend, several associations have been established in Switzerland to offer a voluntary, time-based 4th pillar [2]: retirees can collect time credits in the "younger" years during which they take care of elderly retirees (e.g. go shopping, take them for a walk, etc.).
 Later, once they themselves are dependent on help, they can redeem the collected time credits at local associations.
-This time-based prevoyance provides financial relief and promotes intergenerational justice.
+This time-based prevoyance provides financial relief for old-aged provision, promotes intergenerational justice, and helps elderly staying in their homes longer.

 ### Goal at the BaselHack
-Develop an IT-based, decentralized administration system to make time-keeping efficient, and allow the participating associations to easily manage time credits.
-During the BaselHack, we aim to deliver a proof-of-concept solution for creating, managing, and redeeming time credits.
+Develop a system to make time-keeping efficient, and allow the participating associations to easily manage time credits.
+We aim to deliver a proof-of-concept solution for creating, managing, and redeeming time credits.
 To avoid fraud, important pieces of metadata relating to the time credits will be stored in a blockchain / wallet.

 ### References
 1. Federal Office for Statistics.
 Scenarios for the population development of the cantons of Switzerland 2015-2045. http://bit.ly/2xyWCkn